ryanfiller/gabby2020/src/routes/work/projectexhibition.md

 ---
-title: Project an Assemblage of Graphic Design
+title: Project Exhibition
 thumbnail: images/Project-Poster.jpg
 order: 1200
 ---

-Project an Assemblage of Graphic Design

-Created for student exhibition highlighting graphic design work.
-The theme and visuals recognize the individuality of graphic design, as well as play off of the fact that the word “project,” is a homograph.
+Theming created for student exhibition highlighting graphic design work.
+The exhibition name and visuals play off of the individuality of graphic design and that the word “Project” is a homograph.

 !['alt text here'](images/Project-Poster.jpg)